E3SM-Project/e3sm_data_docs/docs/source/SCREAMv0/DYAMOND2/index.rst

 SCREAMv0 DYAMOND2
 ====================

-The simulation compaign for
+The DYAMOND2 simulation campaign using SCREAMv0 that was submitted to the `DYAMOND2 intercomparison <https://www.esiwace.eu/the-project/past-phases/dyamond-initiative/services-dyamond-winter>`_.

-If you use data from this simulation campaign, please cite the relevant overview manuscripts.
+If you use data from this simulation campaign, please cite the following overview
+manuscript:
 * Caldwell et al. 2021 (JAMES, `https://doi.org/10.1029/2021MS002544`_)

 .. toctree::